TheaZh/group27-proj3/README.md

 ---------
 1. The data set

 	We use the [311 Service Requests From 2015](https://data.cityofnewyork.us/dataset/311-Service-Requests-From-2015/57g5-etyj) dataset.
+It contains information of 311 complaint service records, including complaint types, date, communities and other details.

 2. Map the original NYC Open Data data set into our INTEGRATED-DATASET file